rachelhamlin/Project_3/readme.md

 * Express
 * Mongo DB
 * Mongoose
+* Passport JS
 * Google Maps API
 * Hand-coded CSS & HTML

+**Front-End:**

+The front-end relies exclusively on the Google Maps API and the Google Places library component for most functionality.
+AJAX calls are made to the database for creating, editing, reading and deleting users.
+AJAX calls are also used to add favorites to a User, render a User’s existing favorites and render new saved favorites.
+All content and functionality is handled without leaving the single page view and is updated in real-time using AJAX and JQuery.

+To load any new places for saving, the front-end relies exclusively on the Google Maps API and the Google Places library as a component.

 **Back-End:**

-Two models with a nested schema.
+The Mongo database is comprised of a single collection of Users outlined with a User model.
+Each User has a unique username and email address, among other fields, and also contains an array of 'Favorites' which is modeled with a nested Favorites schema.
+Users are required to login with their username and password before accessing Nextplorer.
+Passport authentication and authorization is handled by the Passport JS module and a custom passport strategy.
 Users and their saved favorites persist and are served from our own API.
-Irwin section!

-**Front-End:**

-The front-end is making AJAX calls to the database to render a user’s existing favorites.
-Any time a user removes or adds a favorite, the favorite is added to the map in real time.
-Same goes for any profile updates.

-To load any new places for saving, the front-end relies exclusively on the Google Maps API and the Google Places library as a component.
+Routing is performed by Express.
+The index router handles Nextplorer's single page view by checking for a current cookie containing an authorized User session.
+In the absence of a legitimate user cookie, the User is routed to a login view.
+After a successful login, the User is routed to the main index view.
+API routes handle authorization, favorites delete, and the full array of CRUD actions for Users.

 ## The Approach